-And while capital growth is virtually assured over the long-term, during shorter periods it can be non-existent or even negative.
-The last thing you want is to be required to cash up your share portfolio or to sell your property during a rough patch.
+There’s a catch though.
+Dividends and rents are far from guaranteed, while in the short-term capital growth can be non-existent or even negative.
+The last thing you want is to be in the position of needing to cash up your share portfolio or to sell your property during a rough patch.

 Many Kiwi investors are highly averse to this approach, having trained themselves to think of the capital as sacrosanct.

 A key advantage of this approach is that there is no need to dramatically adjust your investment philosophy or risk profile, for the sake of boosting yield.